dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format copy.md

 resulting in a 50-character seed.
 This option exists because orientations may be harder for users to copy correctly than letters and digits are.
-With this option on, should a user choose to manually copy the contents of a DiceKey and make an error in copying an orientation, that error will not prevent them from re-deriving the specified key or seed.
+With this option on, should a user choose to manually copy the contents of a DiceKey and make an error in copying an orientation, that error will not prevent them from re-deriving the specified key or secret.

 ```
     "excludeOrientationOfFaces"?: true | false // default false